quii/learn-go-with-tests/roman-numerals.md

 - Built into the standard library
 - If you can think of ways to describe your domain rules in code, they are an excellent tool for giving you more confidence
+- Force you to think about your domain deeply
+- Potentially a nice complement to your test suite